 Bored with the blues scale?
 Finding the major and minor modes monotonous?
-Several harp players (Roland Van Straaten, Howard Levy, Lars-Luis Linek, to name but three) have experimented with Eastern scales on the harmonica: the tone of the blues harp seems to lend itself rather well to these scales and many forms of Middle and Far Eastern music have a lot in common with the blues - microtonal pitch shading, vocalisation, etc. Of course, if you are fluent with the techniques of bending and overblowing, then you can play any scale, in any key, on any harp, as you can with a chromatic harmonica.
+Several harp players (Roland Van Straaten, Howard Levy, Lars-Luis Linek, to name but three) have experimented with Eastern scales on the harmonica: the tone of the blues harp seems to lend itself rather well to these scales and many forms of Middle and Far Eastern music have a lot in common with the blues - microtonal pitch shading, vocalisation, etc. Of course, if you are fluent with the techniques of bending and overblowing, then you can play a scale, in any key, on any harp, as you can with a chromatic harmonica.
 However, certain scales seem to sit really nicely in certain positions of the 10-hole.

 Let's start with a scale that doesn't even require note bending.
-One of the common scales in Japan is a pentatonic scale called kumoijoshi.
+One of the common scales in Japanese music is a pentatonic scale called kumoijoshi.
 Based on a pitch centre of E, this would be: E, F, A, B, C, E. This sounds great in the midrange of a C harp:

 You'll have to do some bending to play it in the lower octave of the harp.
 However, I've found it works even better in second position on a natural minor harp:

 The so-called Byzantine scale (called bhairav in Hindustani music) is quite common in folk musics from Asia Minor to East India.
 It works really well in first position, with a little note bending.
 In the key of C, the scale would be: C, Db, E, F, G, Ab, B, C and lies nicely in the lowest octave of the harp as follows:

 As so much of this scale is played on the draw notes, with a lot of bending, you can get some great slides and vocalised effects here.
 If you play exactly the same notes, but against a pitch centre of F, you get the Hungarian minor scale: